Use Your Phone Less (with Tools from Apple, Google, Snapchat and More)

 - Time Watched.
 Available only on the app, these stats show how much time you've spent watching videos for the present day, the day before, and the past week.
 Within this feature, you can also set a reminder to take a break after a certain amount of time and disable autoplay so you won't get sucked in to watching endless videos.

 - Scheduled digest.
 Instead of random notifications about the latest video that distracts you at all hours, you can get all your alerts bundled together at one time.
+(Click on your profile photo, select Settings, scroll down and tap on Notifications to find scheduled digest as well as other features including the ability to disable sounds and vibrations to reduce distractions.)

 - Activity Dashboard.
 Displays a daily average of the time you've spent on the app for the week.